Frequently Asked Questions

 Yes.
 All international students are required to submit TOEFL scores, unless they have already received one degree from an English-speaking university.

 How long will it take to complete the program?

 The Program Evaluation Concentration is built around a cohort model in which students complete their degree in five semesters taking 6 credits (two classes) each semester, including summer.
 However, in select cases course sequencing may be tailored to meet a student's individual situation and may be completed on a part-time basis.

 What if I already have some graduate credits from another program?

-Students interested in obtaining a Program Evaluation degree may transfer in 3 credits (1 class) of coursework for every 15 credits (5 classes) required for the program.
-Thus, students pursuing a Certificate in Program Evaluation may transfer in 3 credits, and students pursuing an M.S.Ed. may transfer in a total of 6 credits.
+Students interested in completing the Program Evaluation Concentration may transfer in 3 credits (1 class) of coursework for every 15 credits (5 classes) required for the program.
+Thus, students may transfer in a total of 6 credits (2 classes).
 These courses are referred to as "advanced standing," and must be the equivalent of courses offered in our program.
 The student must have received a grade of B or better for the courses to qualify.
 A student's advisor determines advanced standing course appropriateness by looking at the student's previous transcript and description of the requested courses.
 Previous courses will be evaluated for viability, for example a course taken more than 5 years ago may be obsolete, or a course taken in a major other than evaluation may not be relevant.

 Are GRE scores required?

 GRE scores are not part of the application requirements for the Program Evaluation Program, but they are recommended for acceptance into the Graduate School of Education.